 Medicare coverage is available for smoking cessation treatments.
 Smoking puts you at risk for heart disease, lung disease, cancer, and a host of other conditions.
 Stopping smoking is one of the BEST things you can do for your overall health.
 But it’s easier said than done.
 If you speak to your doctor about quitting smoking, Medicare may pay for you to participate in a program that will help you give up smoking for good.

 Most people associate cigarette smoking with lung disease.
 But many don’t realize that smoking causes harm throughout the entire body in many different ways.
 Smoking doesn’t just cause people to die sooner.
 Smokers are more prone to diseases that lower their quality of life.

 For example, smoking can cause strokes and lung diseases like COPD and emphysema.
 It can cause cancer in almost any part of the body.
 It affects bone, tooth, and eye health and can cause type 2 diabetes and rheumatoid arthritis.
 Quitting smoking reduces these risks in a relatively short amount of time.

 Research shows that one-on-one smoking cessation counseling is an effective way to help older adults quit.
 Because of this, Medicare added smoking cessation to its list of benefits in the mid-2000s.

-Does Medicare Cover Smoking Cessation
+Does Medicare Cover Smoking Cessation?

 Part B‘s medical coverage will pay for smoking cessation counseling provided by a healthcare provider.
 Your Medicare coverage may also pay for certain medications that may make it easier for you to quit.

-Does Medicare Cover Smoking Cessation Drugs
+Does Medicare Cover Smoking Cessation Prescriptions?

 Medicare will cover certain prescription drugs to help you stop smoking.
 However, Medicare does not cover over the counter medications or stop-smoking aids like nicotine gum.
 To get prescription coverage, you must have a Part D prescription drug plan or a Medicare Advantage plan that includes prescriptions.

 Your plan should cover these smoking cessation medications: